tom-tan/langdoc/README.md

 # langdoc.el

-This library helps you to define eldoc functions for various languages.
+This library helps you to define help document mode for various languages.
-Here are the variables to be assigned.
+`langdoc:define-help-mode' makes a major mode for help document and a function to show a description of a symbol.
+It takes at least six arguments.

+First three arguments are to define the help document mode.
+* MODE-PREFIX

+  Symbol to make a help mode name and a function name.
+  `langdoc:define-help-mode' makes a major mode named MODE-PREFIX-mode and a function named MODE-PREFIX:describe-symbol.
+* DESCRIPTION

+  Description for MODE-PREFIX-mode.
-* eldoc-documentation-function
+* HELPBUF-NAME

-   If non-nil, function to call to return doc string.
-   The function of no args should return a one-line string for displaying doc about a function etc. (quoted from docstring of this variable)
+  Buffer name for MODE-PREFIX-mode

+Next three arguments are to define MODE-PREFIX:describe-symbol.
-* langdoc:pointed-symbol-fn
+* POINTED-SYM-FN

   Function name which returns the string pointed by the cursor.
-This function recieves no arguments.
+This function takes no arguments.
-* langdoc:symbols
+* SYMBOL

   List of strings which is used to complete words.
-* langdoc:helpbuf

-   Buffer name to show the help string.
-* langdoc:make-document-fn
+* MAKE-DOCUMENT-FN

-   Function name which return the help string.
+  Function name which takes the word as a string and returns the help string.
-   This function recieves the string to show help.

-Furthermore, here are the variables to make links in help buffers.
+Rest of the arguments is to make links in help buffers.

-* langdoc:link-regexp
+* LINK-REGEXP

   Regexp string to make links.
-  If nil, langdoc does not make links in help buffers.
+  If nil, MODE-PREFIX:describe-symbol does not make any links in help buffers.
-* langdoc:linked-str-fn
+* LINKED-STR-FN

-  Function name which returns the string to be linked.
+  Function name which takes substrings matched in LINK-REGEXP and returns the string to be linked.
-  This function recieves substrings matched by parenthesis in langdoc:link-regexp.
-* langdoc:make-link-fn
+* MAKE-LINK-FN

-  Function name which returns the string and function symbol to make link.
-  This function recieves substrings matched by parenthesis in langdoc:link-regexp and returns a string or a cons pair (SYM .
+  Function name which takes same arguments as LINKED-STR-FN and returns a string or a cons pair (SYM .
 FUN).
-  SYM is the string to be linked and FUN is the function to jump to SYM help string.
+  SYM is a link to other document and FUN is the function to jump to the help buffer for SYM.
-  If it returns a string, langdoc:describe-symbol is used to jump to SYM.
+  If it returns a string, MODE-PREFIX:describe-symbol is used to jump to SYM.
-* langdoc:linked-prefix
+* PREFIX-STR, SUFFIX-STR

-  Prefix of the string returned from langdoc:linked-str-fn.
+  Prefix and suffix of the string returned from LINKED-STR-FN.
-* langdoc:linked-postfix

-  Postfix of the string returned from langdoc:linked-str-fn.

-If you need a concrete example, see the definition of [bf-mode:doc-fun in bf-mode.el](https://github.com/tom-tan/langdoc/blob/master/bf-mode.el#L58).
+If you need a concrete example, see [bf-mode.el](https://github.com/tom-tan/langdoc/blob/master/bf-mode.el#L58).